 Corso Italia-Davenport real estate guide & listings for sale

-Home buyers in Corso Italia-Davenport will welcome that a general and a specialty grocery store is always only a very short walk away.
-In addition, those who like to eat out won't have to go far in this neighbourhood, where over 50 restaurants and a few coffee shops can be found.
-It is also easy to get to a number of clothing stores on foot.
-With respect to education, in Corso Italia-Davenport, families will typically be able to access schools and daycares on foot.
-Apart from public schools, there are private primary and high schools.
+A general and a specialty grocery store is always only a very short walk away in this part of Toronto.
+Likewise, those who enjoy dining out won't have to go far in Corso Italia-Davenport, where over 50 restaurants and about 10 cafes can be found.
+It is also a short distance to a very good choice of clothing stores, for example along St Clair Avenue.
+When it comes to education, families will value that no matter where their house is situated in Corso Italia-Davenport, daycares and schools are close by.
+Apart from public schools, there are private primary and secondary schools.